Skip to Content

 The dining room of Bambi Eszpresszo, a traditional Eastern European cafe in District III, Budapest

-That group of older gentlemen a few tables away from me was playing some type of card or board game.
-They’re clearly neighborhood regulars which further spoke about the authenticity of this traditional Hungarian restaurant.
+That group of older gentlemen, a few tables away from me, was playing some type of card or board game.
+They’re clearly neighborhood regulars, which further speaks to the authenticity of this traditional Hungarian restaurant.

 Hungarian sausage at Bambi Eszpresszo, an Eastern European cafe in District III, Budapest